KonradGolaszewski/to-do-list-v2/README.md

 ## Used Technologies

 ### To build this application i used
-1. Semantic HTML
+1. HTML
-2. CSS
+2. CSS (Grid/Flex modules)
-3. BEM convenction
+3. Java Script
-4. ES6+ / immutability
+4. BEM convention
-6. RWD (Media Queries)
+5. Immutability convention

 # Enjoy!